mason-paul/Guernsey-project-1/README.md

 README.md- this file i had started at the end of my project and should have started it when i started my project.
 I found using then readme at the end made my project more complicated to complete when trying to show my designs as I am unable to find them now and unable to show them.

+Time management- over the course of this project I should have created a timeliness allowing for how much time should of been on each section of the website.
+This then allowed for the design of the website, HTML, CSS, readme file,validation and trial of the site.

+CSS code- this section of the website is online ?% of the overall website which could have been a little more with detailing more of the sign up form.

 ### What went well:

+Fun- this project has allowed me to explore coding in a very fun way allowing me to explore different